Sophia – Founder of Hot Yoga Studios

 Sophia discovered Yoga in 2010 when she started practicing Bikram yoga in Dublin and after many years of practice and researching the market she founded Hot Yoga Studios Dundrum.
 Sophia initially trained as a yoga teacher in 2012 and then travelled to Koh Phangan, Thailand in 2017 to deepen her knowledge of yoga and mindfulness and expand her practice.

 The style of yoga that she is passionate about teaching is a dynamic hot vinyasa flow with an emphasis on meditation in movement and encouraging students to stay present throughout their practice.
-Sophia, along with their team of instructors, have built a warm welcoming studio and a wonderful community where their members feel at home and have become their good friends.
-Their aim is to spread inspiration for joyful living and to share the yoga love.
+Sophia, along with their team of instructors, have built a warm welcoming studio and a wonderful yoga community.
+Sophia’s aim is to share the many physical and psychological benefits that yoga brings and to spread inspiration for joyful living.

 Sophia teaches asana (postures) practice, vinyasa flow, pranayama (breath work), and mindfulness and meditation on our 200 Hour Teacher Training course.